Application status: Closed

 - alignment with Government of Alberta priorities

-All projects with total eligible costs over $10 million and select green infrastructure projects will require climate assessments as part of the project submission process.
+All projects with total eligible costs over $10 million will require climate assessments as part of the project submission process.
 This includes a Greenhouse Gas Mitigation Assessment and the Climate Change Resilience Assessment.

 More details will be shared with eligible applicants.